 COVID-19 vaccine clinic Saturday in Charleston

 CHARLESTON, W.Va.
 (WSAZ) - The Kanawha-Charleston Health Department and the Kanawha County Emergency Ambulance Authority will hold a COVID-19 vaccination clinic Saturday.

-Health officials say if KCHD administered the first dose of your Moderna vaccine Feb.
-1 through 5, or the first dose of your Pfizer vaccine Feb.
-8 through 12, you should have gotten a call scheduling the second dose of your vaccine.
+The health department says if the KCHD administered the first dose of your Moderna vaccine March 1 through 13 or the first dose of your Pfizer vaccine March 8 through 19, you should have gotten a call from them scheduling the second dose of your vaccine.
 If you got your first dose those dates and you have not yet gotten your second dose, you’re asked to come to Saturday’s clinic at the same time as the appointment for your first dose.

-Free parking will be available at the Coliseum’s Quarrier Street parking garage.
+Free parking is available at the Coliseum’s Quarrier Street parking garage.

 Copyright 2021 WSAZ.
 All rights reserved.